browserengineering/book/book/accessibility.md

 Instead of implementing those not-so-useful `button` and `textbox` roles, let's add support for the `alert` role, which *is* quite useful.
 This role causes the text contents of the element to be immediately announced to the user.
-This is super useful, because it allows the web application to tell the user in words what might otherwise have been explained in pictures.
+That's super useful, because it allows the web application to tell the user in words what might otherwise have been explained in pictures.